 You have to ask yourself, how did things get so bad?
 With the proliferation of Project Management standards, training, certifications, conferences, literature and discussions …. why are projects not doing better?
 Why do they actually seem to be getting worse?

 Follow the money!
-Ask yourself, who knew?
+Ask yourself, “who knew?”
 To be sure, several cottage industries have grown up around the failure of projects: lawyers and claims consultants to name just two.
 But there are also those who profit from promoting the Conventional Wisdom: trainers, management consultants, certifying agencies, and so forth.
-Do these entities know that the generic Project Management model is not especially well suited for Construction?
+Do these entities know that the generic Project Management model is not especially well-suited for Construction?
 Most don’t.
-And those who do know, keep that fact to themselves.
+Those who do know, keep that fact to themselves.

-Owner’s Representatives are not your run-of-the-mill “management consultants” mentioned in the previous paragraph.
+Owner’s Representatives are not just any run-of-the-mill “management consultants” as the ones mentioned in the previous paragraph.
 You are a special breed of experts: who have hands-on experience in managing and building projects, but also have a well-developed understanding of the Owner’s unique bundle of needs, wants, desires, and expectations.
 That is what qualifies you to function as a beneficial Owner’s Representative.
 But this powerful position of influence does not relieve you of continuing education, of learning how to do things better than they have been done.

 You Can’t Fix What You Don’t Know To Be Broken

 All solutions begin with understanding.
 Here is just a sampling of what ICS-Research would like Owner’s Representatives to know about the cause of Schedule Slippage:

 - The strategy of shifting risk doesn’t work all that well.